 This warning appears if the lift gate is open or not closed securely.
-When the switch is pushed, the lift gate open warning turns off.
+When the \square switch is pushed, the lift gate open warning turns off.

-3. Loose fuel cap warning (if so equipped)
+3. Loose fuel cap warning

 This warning appears when the fuel-filler cap is not tightened correctly after the vehicle has been refueled.
-(See "FUEL-FILLER CAP" in the "3.
+(See "Fuel-filler cap" in the "3.
 Pre-driving checks and adjustments" section.)

-4. Check tire pressure warning (if so equipped)
+4. Check tire pressure warning

 This warning appears when the low tire pressure warning light in the meter illuminates and low tire pressure is detected.
+The warning appears each time the ignition switch is placed in the ON position as long as the low tire pressure warning light remains illuminated.
 If this warning appears, stop the vehicle and adjust the tire pressure to the recommended COLD tire pressure shown on the Tire and Loading Information label.
-To turn off the check tire pressure warning, push the is switch for about 1 second.
-(See "Low tire pressure warning light" earlier in this section and "TIRE PRESSURE MONITORING SYSTEM (TPMS)" in the "5.
+The check tire pressure warning turns off after a period of time.
+(See "Low tire pressure warning light" earlier in this section and "Tire Pressure Monitoring System (TPMS)" in the "5.
 Starting and driving" section.)